jtrue/ComfyUI-JaRue/README.md

 https://pypi.org/project/youtube-transcript-api/

-After following the install instructions for the plugin https://pypi.org/project/youtube-transcript-api/ you may discover an error in ComfyUI telling you the library is not found.
-To fix this issue you will need to copy the api library you installed into your ComfyUI custom_nodes directory.
+After following the install instructions you may discover an error in ComfyUI telling you the library is still not found.
+To fix this issue you will need to manually copy the api library you installed from your python library into your ComfyUI custom_nodes directory.

 There is a Text2Image tool included with this library so you can superimpose the captions on top of the video but i am still working on the code to tie it all together.
 Right now, you can generate an image with the caption and manually connect that into a batch video.